upbound/docs/content/accounts/access-control.md

 the Cloud environment, Upbound grants identities organization roles to control access to features and resources with IAM policies.

-In Connected Spaces, you can bind identities to Kubernetes RBAC roles or Upbound IAM roles to control access to resources.
+In Connected Spaces, you can bind identities to Kubernetes RBAC or Upbound RBAC to control access to resources.

 The subject and group claims in the JWT token determine the user's effective permissions for an API request.

-## Enable Kubernetes Hub Authentication
+## Enable Kubernetes Hub Authorization

 To enable Kuberentes Hub Authentication in your Space, you need:

 - a Kubernetes cluster with RBAC enabled
-- to attach your cluster to Upbound as a Connected Space
+- to attach your cluster to Upbound
-- to configure the `spaces-oidc` ConfigMap with your desired OIDC settings.

 Users can authenticate to the Connected Space with their Kubernetes credentials with this method.